siduck/chadwm/README.md

 - NOTE: This is vanilla dwm bar (status2d patch for setting colors) not dwmblocks or polybar.

+# Requirements

+- xsetroot package ( status2d uses this to add colors on dwmbar)
+- xmenu (for layoutmenu)
+- JetbrainsMono Nerd Font and Material design icon font

 # Setup

 - Put the .dwm folder in ~/